microsoft/TypeScript-Handbook/pages/Functions.md

 var employeeName = buildName("Joseph", "Samuel", "Lucas", "MacKinzie");
 ```

-Rest parameters are treated as a boundless number of optional parameters.
+*Rest parameters* are treated as a boundless number of optional parameters.
-You may leave them off, or have as many as you want.
+When passing arguments for a rest parameter, can use as many as you want; you can even pass none.
-The compiler will build an array of the arguments you pass to the function under the name given after the ellipsis (`...`), allowing you to use it in your function.
+The compiler will build an array of the arguments passed in with the name given after the ellipsis (`...`), allowing you to use it in your function.

 The ellipsis is also used in the type of the function with rest parameters: